CONCERTS : WORKSHOPS : TALKS :

 25. 09

-Vasa Kyrkoplan 5, 411 27 Göteborg
+411 27 Göteborg

 _CONCERT

-Áine O’Dwyer is a multi-disciplinary artist, a multi-instrumentalist, composer/performer whose work is informed by both the conceptual concerns of sound-art and traditional compositional techniques, embracing the broader aesthetics of sound and its relationship to environment, time, audience and architecture.
+Áine O’Dwyer is a multi-disciplinary artist, instrumentalist, composer/performer whose practice is inspired by both the conceptual concerns of sound art and traditional compositional techniques, embracing the broader aesthetics of sound and its relationship to environment, time, audience and architecture.
 She has created works internationally for large-scale and intimate settings which often allow for both planned and chance events to co-exist.
-O’Dwyer’s work has been informed by her study of the individual idiosyncrasies found in each pipe-organ and notably her realisation that each individual organ is meticulously tuned to the measurements of the building in which it is housed, allowing it to connect intimately with its surrounding architecture.
+O’Dwyer’s work is informed by her study of the individual idiosyncrasies found in each pipe-organ and the realisation that each individual organ is meticulously tuned to the measurements of its building, allowing it to connect intimately with surrounding architecture.
+Recent works include; 'Old Songs’, a commissioned performance installation for Oscillation festival in Brussels and ‘Sing in the Dark’ for voice and Acousmonium at Archipel festival, Switzerland.

 Áine O'Dwyer (IE)